MateoProjects/MAI/IMAS/Teoria/LECTURE 3 AGENT PROPERTIES.md

 ## Aspects of proactiveness

+Reacting to and environment is relatively easy so agents should be proactive.

 * Generating and attempting to achieve goals.
 * Behavior not driven solely by event
 * Taking the initiative when appropriate